Package Leaflet: Information for the Patient

 Warnings and Precautions for Use

-To avoid the risk associated with a too rapid infusion rate, it is recommended to perform a continuous and well-controlled infusion, if possible using a volumetric pump.
+To avoid the risk associated with too rapid perfusion rate, it is recommended to perform continuous and well-controlled perfusion, if possible using a volumetric pump.

-Given the high risk of infection associated with the use of a central vein, strict aseptic precautions should be taken to avoid any contamination during the insertion of the catheter and handling.
+Given the high risk of infection associated with the use of a central vein, strict aseptic precautions should be taken to avoid any contamination during catheter insertion and handling.

-Monitor serum glucose, electrolyte, and osmolarity levels, as well as fluid balance, acid-base balance, and liver enzyme tests.
+Serum levels of glucose, electrolytes, and osmolarity, as well as fluid balance, acid-base balance, and liver enzyme tests, should be monitored.

-In the event of any sign or symptom of anaphylactic reaction (such as fever, chills, skin rash, or dyspnea), the infusion should be stopped immediately.
+Upon any sign or symptom of anaphylactic reaction (such as fever, chills, skin rash, or dyspnea), perfusion should be immediately discontinued.

-Kabiven should not be administered simultaneously with blood in the same infusion set, due to the risk of pseudoagglutination.
+Kabiven should not be administered simultaneously with blood in the same infusion equipment due to the risk of pseudoagglutination.

 Intravenous route, infusion in a central vein.